Why screen my baby's hearing?

 What will happen when my baby is screened?

 There are two types of screen used.
-One is the Automated
+One is the automated

-Oto-acoustic emission (AOAE) screen.
+oto-acoustic emission (AOAE) screen.
 This involves placing a small

 soft tipped ear-piece in the outer part of the baby's ear and